 You sign it and are on your way.
 Some time later, you realize you own

 a defective vehicle—a lemon.
-You hire an attorney and bring a lemon
+You hire an attorney and bring a

-a form, with your signature on it, releasing them from any liability regarding
+with your signature on it, releasing them from any liability regarding

 defects in your vehicle.
 It’s that very same form you signed for